-If you are in a hurry and just looking for our personal recommendation for the best co-sleeper for your bed, we like the SwaddleMe By Your Side.
+If you are in a hurry and just looking for our personal recommendation for the best co-sleeper for your bed in 2020, we like the SwaddleMe By Your Side.

 There are a lot of mixed opinions on co-sleeping or sharing a bed with your baby, particularly in the U.S.